Edric-Matwiejew/QuOp_MPI/docs/source/usage_example.rst

 Automated Benchmarking
 ----------------------

 It is often the case that one wishes to see how a given system responds as a function of :math:`p`.
 To assist with this QuOp_MPI provides the :meth:`~quop_mpi.MPI.system.benchmark` method.
-Note that :meth:`~quop_mpi.MPI.system.log_success` can be used to log the results for each value of :meth:`p` and repetition.
+Note that :meth:`~quop_mpi.MPI.system.log_results` can be used to log the results for each value of :meth:`p` and repetition.

 .. note::
     `param_func`,`qual_func and `state_func` each require an integer `seed` keyword argument.